icebarf/files/README.md

 ## Fonts

-- Install mononoki-nerd-font-patched from AUR
+- Install mononoki-nerd-font-patched from AUR (not used anymore)
+- Cantrell for normal text
+- JetbrainsMono for terminal